lightning/bolts/07-routing-gossip.md

   bits it sets.
   - SHOULD not announce a Tor v2 onion service.
   - MUST NOT announce more than one `type 5` DNS hostname.
+  - If it includes `option_will_fund`:
+    - MUST set `lease_duration` to the number of blocks during which the lease will be active.
+    - SHOULD include one `lease_rate` for each lease duration it supports.
+    - MUST set `lease_fee_base_sat` to the base fee (in satoshi) it will charge.
+    - MUST set `lease_fee_basis` to the amount it will charge per contributed satoshi (in basis points, ie 1/10_000).
+    - MUST set `funding_weight` to the transaction weight that will be charged.
+      It ensures that the funding node is refunded for some of the on-chain fees it will pay to contribute the requested funds to a channel.
+    - MUST set `max_channel_fee_base_msat` to the maximum `fee_base_msat` it
+      will use in its `channel_update` while the lease is active.
+    - MUST set `max_channel_fee_basis` to match (when converted from basis points to millionths) the maximum `fee_proportional_millionths` it will use in its `channel_update` while the lease is active.

 The receiving node:
   - if `node_id` is NOT a valid compressed public key: